From Coursing to Greyhound Racing

 1928 Greyhound Coursing Cup

 Once the mechanical lure was introduced in 1927, most major centres across Australia had Clubs and Greyhound Racing Tracks as evidenced by the solid silver Rose Bowl pictured which was competed for one of these Tracks, at Werribee, Victoria in 1928.
+Awarded to Victoria's first Greyhound Race winners, it represents part of the transition of Sport of Coursing into today's modern Greyhound Racing industry.

 References and Further Reading